Academics

 Our curriculum in the Las Cruces Academy is designed around the needs and abilities of advanced and motivated students.
 These students need stimulation and presentation of materials that challenge them.
 At the Academy the students are in small classes (average size, 10), so their needs can be easily be assessed and then met.
 Each student gets an individualized schedule.
 We know that any one student’s academic giftedness varies widely by subject, from low to high.
 We choose a level in each class to match (and stretch) the student’s ability, not by age.

 Our teachers are experts and we give them academic freedom to develop their own curriculum within their subject.
-Students thrive in small classes, at an average of 10 in a class.
+Students thrive in small classes.
 Our students, free from the current pressure of standardized testing, spend their time in creative study.
 They are diverse in national origins, creeds, and socioeconomic groups, and they learn about each others’ cultures.

 Curriculum Overview

 Our curriculum in the large resembles the International Baccalaureate.
 Students in K-8 learn three languages – English, Spanish, and Chinese, which span the world.
 We emphasize science and math, using Singapore math as an international standard which has seen great success.
-Our teachers hold advanced degrees and wide experience in their careers, and collectively have been to over 40 nations; accomplished career scientists teach the sciences and technology.
-We cover a full range of other subjects – social studies, physical education, art, music.
-In early K-8, students learn phonics, spelling, and grammar along with math, science, and languages (K).
-There are several specialty classes for older students, such as computer programming, Chinese history, and geography; these vary between academic years, with a new set of courses, World Culture, originated in the Fall 2021 academic year.
+Students participate in class discussions, presentations, demonstrations, experiments, and group performances, notably the end-of-term singing in various languages.
+Our teachers hold advanced degrees and wide experience in their careers, and collectively have been to over 40 nations.
+Accomplished career scientists teach the sciences and technology.
+We cover a full range of other subjects – social studies, physical education, art, music, computer programming, and a wide range of elective classes that change annually, from finance to world culture to playwriting and more.
+In early K-8, students learn phonics, spelling, and grammar along with math, science, and languages.
 We are one of the rare schools teaching cursive handwriting, from early K onward, along with touch-typing in grades 3-8.

 Many special projects develop in classes.
 In our special middle-school curriculum, students designed, constructed, programmed (in Python), and made audio content for a periodic table of the chemical elements.
-Students also have the opportunity to participate in a number of academically enriching clubs – engineering, theater, and math.
+Students also have the opportunity to participate in a number of academically enriching clubs – engineering, theater, math, games, and sports.

 It is also important that students learn to grow socially and emotionally.
-They cooperate in creating twice-yearly performances in song, dance, and plays at the school, as well as in public venues such as City Hall, the Confucius Institute, and the International Festival.
+They cooperate in creating twice-yearly performances in song, dance, and plays at the school, as well as in public venues such as City Hall, the County Commission, and NMSU’s Corbett Center.

 Early K – K

 Students have their own classroom with all the teaching materials and equipment needed.
-Our teacher is Arielle Lane, educated in the Montessori method.
+Our long-time teacher Katie Kuechmann, also shares teaching grades 1&2 for several periods.
 Kindergarten students leave the class for Chinese lessons for 5 periods each week.
-PE is in our enclosed courtyard and tennis is on our professionally striped parking area.
+PE is in our enclosed courtyard.

 Grades 1 & 2

 Students also have their own classroom with very diverse teaching materials and equipment.
-Our teacher is Janet Hain, with 20 years’ experience in early childhood teaching.
-Other teachers come to the classroom to teach music appreciation.
-Students leave the classroom for classes in Chinese (one of two levels, according to their ability), Spanish, and science 1-2, as well as for PE and tennis.
+Our long-time teacher, Arielle Lane, moved to Texas.
+Our new teacher, Shanta Padhi, also covers math for grades 1-8.
+Other teachers come to the classroom to teach music and Spanish.
+Students leave the classroom for classes in Chinese (one of two levels, according to their ability).
+PE is in our enclosed courtyard.

 Grades 3 – 5